-(b) The official winning horse and any other horse ordered by the Commission and/or the stewards shall be taken to the test barn to have a blood and urine samples taken at the direction of the official veterinarian.
-The horse(s) ordered to the test barn shall be identified by a readily identifiable tag or ribbon attached to the bridle;
+(a) The official winning horse and any other horse ordered by the Commission and/or the stewards shall be taken to the test barn to have a blood and urine samples taken at the direction of the official veterinarian.

-(c) Random or extra testing may be required by the stewards or the Commission at any time on any horse on association grounds;
+(b) Random or extra testing may be required by the stewards or the Commission at any time on any horse on association grounds.

-(d) Unless otherwise directed by the stewards or the official veterinarian, a horse that is selected for testing must be taken directly to the test barn;
+(c) Unless otherwise directed by the stewards or the official veterinarian, a horse that is selected for testing must be taken directly to the test barn.

-(e) A track security guard shall monitor access to the test barn area during hours posted by the commission veterinarian.
-All persons who wish to enter the test barn area must be a minimum of 15-yearsold, be currently licensed by the Commission, display their Commission identification badge and have a legitimate reason for being in the test barn area;
+(d) A track security guard shall monitor access to the test barn area during and immediately following each racing performance.
+All persons who wish to enter the test barn area must be a minimum of 15-years-old, be currently licensed by the Commission, display their Commission identification badge and have a legitimate reason for being in the test barn area.